Wendelstein7/DiscordHook-CC/README.md

 ## Documentation and instructions

-Below I will describe the following:
+Below I will show or describe the following:
 1. *Installation*
 2. *Creating a Discord Webhook*
 3. *Using a Discord Webhook with DiscordHook*
+4. *Examples*

 ### 1. Installing DiscordHook